Torndeco/pyBE/README.txt

   *Python rcon code
   *http://www.bigbrotherbot.net/
   *For making a brillant gpl rcon code.
-  *Check out thier site, thier program alot more advanced for a chatbot + has various plugins.
+  *Check out thier site
+  *There bot is alot more advanced for a chatbot + has various plugins.
+  *Also supports multiple games